wopian/tracker-killer/README.md

     ```

 3. Copy `env.template.js` to `env.js`
-4. Edit `env.js` and change the required account information
+4. Edit `env.js` and modify the required account information

 ### Running
 Enter the command below and use the arrow keys to select the service to test with.